DRAGONTOS/Website/content/posts/debian-server-install/index.md

 # A good debian 12 server install with docker and zsh!

 ## Prerequisites
-We first need to get the ISO.
+You first need to get the ISO.
 I'm going to go with Debian 12 Bookworm, and you can of course, install this on hardware, but I'm going to install it on a VM.

 ## Installation